Why Some Believe in Christ and Others Do Not Believe

 Notice that a hardened heart is a stubborn one.
 It refuses to listen and believe.
 A hard heart is repeatedly stubborn.
 Then later in Exodus 8:15 and 22, we are told that Pharaoh hardened his heart again.
 As a result, God hardened his heart repeatedly (Exodus 4:21; 10:1, 20, 27; 14:17).
 Each time Pharaoh hardened his heart, his heart became progressively harder.
 Pharaoh had finally and ultimately rejected God, so God confirmed him in his hardness.

-Matthew 13:10-15 gives us another example of this principle when we are told that Jesus spoke in parables so that the people would not understand spiritual truth.
+The second example is given to us in Matthew 13:10-15.
+It gives us another example of this principle when we are told that Jesus spoke in parables so that the people would not understand spiritual truth.
 Why?
 Verses 14-15 say because their hearts were dull.
 Then verse 16 adds that Jesus told the disciples they were blessed because they understood.
 Hard hearts do not understand truth because they have already rejected the truth that was given to them.
 If they continue rejecting, they reject more easily each time.

-Second, God hardened the hearts of the religious leaders and of the people as part of His divine decree in eternity past to ensure that Christ was crucified on the cross.
-For Romans 11:11 says that because Israel had sinned by rejecting Christ, salvation was able to come to the Gentiles.
+The second important point we should notice is that God hardened the hearts of the religious leaders and of the people as part of His divine decree in eternity past to ensure that Christ was crucified on the cross.
+For Romans 11:11 reveals that because Israel had sinned by rejecting Christ, salvation was able to come to the Gentiles.

 But by their transgression salvation has come to the Gentiles, to make them jealous.
 Romans 11:11 (NASB)